-There’s a lot of good beer joints in Vienna, and 1516 Brewing Company is among the best.
-This large brewpub strikes a nice balance between a large selection of quality craft beers and good fun.
-You can order beers here in sizes that range from .1 liters to 1.5 liters, if you’re looking to set the tone for a good stumble back to your hotel.
+Vienna has a great pub culture, and 1516 Brewing Company is among the best.
+This spacious brewpub offers a large selection of tasty craft beers, delicious food and fun times.
+You can order brews here in sizes that range from .1 liters to 1.5 liters, if you’re looking to set the tone for a good stumble back to your hotel.

 If you have a hankering for Hungarian food in Vienna, head to Illona Stuberl.
 This cozy restaurant in the center of Vienna draws an international crowd, but the service and food are very good and well priced.
-Established a couple decades ago by Hungarian immigrants with a touching personal story, this is a restaurant we would return to.
+Established a couple of decades ago by Hungarian immigrants with a touching personal story, this is another restaurant we would happily return to.

 Vienna Recap and European Travel